Solving hunting dog (gundog) delivery problems with retrievers

 Say the HOLD command and tap your dog under his/her jaw several times encouraging your dog to hold the item.
 Repeat the command and correction any time they move the item in their mouth.

 Watch the entire 5 day series on teaching your dog to hold on our YouTube channel.

 Teaching your dog HOLD does not mean they will automatically start delivering to hand.
-In fact, it is likely that the HOLD command alone will make little difference and that a force fetch program will still be needed if you want your dog to consistently deliver to hand.
+In fact, it is unlikely that the HOLD command alone will make much difference.
+A force fetch program will still be needed if you want your dog to consistently deliver to hand.